https://adstxt.journeymv.com/sites/8e73a562-b96a-45f0-87a2-511e6e85fe38/ads.txt

 Established contemporary artists from Africa

-The following artists are well established and have made considerable impact on the art world, both in Africa and internationally:
+The following artists are very well established and have made substantial impact on the art world both in Africa and internationally for a considerable length of time:

 Now is the time to invest in effort to develop associations with some of the larger museums in Europe and the Americas who would benefit hugely from on-the-ground transference of ideas rather than just reinventing their archival artifacts and exhibiting them alongside their choice of international African artists, some who have had very little to do with the continent at all.